ibm-cloud-docs/watsonxdata/milvus_exp_mtrcs.md

 Milvus exposes various metrics, which will provide in-depth insights into various system parameters from the observability and serviceability perspectives.
 You get real-time update on how the Milvus components are performing and utilized.

-To view the metrics:

-- You must create an IBM Cloud Monitoring instance and enable it for platform metrics.
+To view the metrics, you must create an IBM Cloud Monitoring instance and enable it for platform metrics.
-- You must have a Sysdig instance running in your account.

 1. Log in to your {{site.data.keyword.cloud_notm}} account and access the {{site.data.keyword.cloud_notm}} console.
 1. In the left pane, go to **Observability** > **Monitoring** > **Instances**.
 You can see a list of entries for different regions.